Yrysbaev/fitness-data-preprocessing/README.md

-# 🧠 Data Preprocessing Project - Workout & Fitness Tracker Dataset
+# 🏋️‍♂️ Workout Clustering Analysis – Data Mining Project

-This repository contains a Jupyter Notebook that demonstrates the key steps in **data preprocessing** using a real-world dataset related to workout and fitness tracking.
-The project is part of a Data Mining course assignment.
+This repository contains a Jupyter Notebook that demonstrates K-Means clustering applied to a **Workout and Fitness Tracker** dataset.
+The project is part of Homework 3 & 4 for the Data Mining course.

 ---